KevinMackenzie/OpenCircuitsStatus/designs/Algorithm.md

 # Collaboration Algorithm
-This document details the algorithm for OT to be used in OpenCicuits
+This document details the algorithm for OT to be used in OpenCircuits

 The general idea is a distributed log with the following properties:
 - Convergence: All copies of the log will be the same eventually